 The work involved is a replacement of the Train-to-Wayside hard-wired system with a new GPS-based LRV detection system to act as primary detection system for requesting transit service priority (TSP) at non-gated signalized intersections.
 The necessary equipment for the work would be installed on 98 of VTA's light rail vehicles and would be installed at 89 signalized intersections.
 SCVTA submitted the project SCP on May 5, 2021.
 Staff reviewed and approved the project SCP on June 30, 2021.
-At its August 19, 2021, meeting the Commission approved Resolution ST-245.
-96 Light Rail Vehicles have been equipped with EMTRAC installation.
-Sunnyvale Pilot Testing still underway.
+At its August 19, 2021, meeting the

+Commission approved Resolution ST-245.
+All 98 Light Rail Vehicles have been equipped with EMTRAC installation.
+Sunnyvale Pilot Testing is still underway and city controller cabinets will be updated with new ones.
+Intersection installation Preliminary Hazard Analysis was shared with stakeholder for review.

-GO88-B applications for San Jose, Milpitas, and Santa Clara cities approved by CPUC RCEB except 3 locations related to Caltrans encroachment permits will be submitted later. for review.
+GO88-B applications for San Jose, Milpitas, and Santa Clara cities approved by CPUC RCEB except 3 locations related to Caltrans encroachment permits will be submitted later for review.